spremi/generator-angular-modsmith/README.md

 #### all
 Executes these tasks in sequence: `clean`, `eslint`, `test`, `build`.

-## TODO

-- [ ] Complete support for GulpJS
-- [x] Update dependencies, if necessary
-- [x] Migrate from `grunt-autoprefixer` to `grunt-postcss`
-- [ ] Migrate to yeoman-generator 1.0
-- [x] Migrate to IIFE syntax
-- [ ] Optimize build steps

-> Some of these items are fully/ partially implemented in my local repo.
-Need to be rebased and tested.

 ## Acknowledgement
 I have been using [angular-fullstack-generator](https://github.com/angular-fullstack/generator-angular-fullstack) v2.1.1 to setup my applications for a few years now.
 As a result, there may be similarities in the template code.